jbroerken/libmrhpsb/doc/source/index.rst

 .. image:: banner.png
    :align: center

-libmrhpsb is an open source library which is intended to help developing platform services which make use of a callback oriented design.
+The libmrhpsb library is used for platform service development.
+It includes the event send loop as well as a callback structure which allows to react to events.

 This documentation includes listings for the internal functions, enumerations, etc. used by the library itself.
 These are not meant to be used directly for